yigitsever/gradecoin-site/content/_index.md

 Programming a bot is absolutely fine as long as it's not aggressively sending requests.

 ## /register
-- Create your own 2048 bit RSA `keypair`
+- Create your own 2048-bit RSA `keypair`
 - Download `Gradecoin`'s public key from [ODTUClass](https://odtuclass.metu.edu.tr/my/)
 - Encrypt your [JSON](https://www.json.org/json-en.html) wrapped `Public Key`, `Student ID` and one time `passwd` using Gradecoin's public key
 - Your public key is now in the database.
 You can use your private key to sign your JWTs during requests